 Many people get itching and redness when their skin is directly exposed to the fabric.
 For those with eczema, the effects are magnified.
 Related to wool is lanolin, which is made from sheep fat.
 The emollient can cause allergic contact dermatitis and eczema flare-ups.

 Advice: Check labels carefully to avoid wools that bother your gift-getter.
 Or go upscale and purchase alpaca, which is highly allergy-friendly and gorgeous.

 5. Bathing in Itch

-If she has contact dermatitis or other skin sensitivity, AL columnist Dr. Sandra Skotnicki, a dermatologist, says to avoid fragranced products.
+If she has contact dermatitis or other skin sensitivity, Allergic L columnist Dr. Sandra Skotnicki, a dermatologist, says to avoid fragranced products.
 She also counsels opting for facial and body soaps that are mild and unscented.

 Dr. Skotnicki says: “Fragrance is still the number one cause of allergic contact dermatitis to toiletry products, with an incidence of about 4 per cent within the North American population.”

 Advice: What smells great in the store can be highly irritating to the skin, and the airways for those with asthma.
 Look for unscented products rather than “hypoallergenic”.
 The latter is widely used, but many so-called “hypoallergenic” products contain fragrance.

 When uncle pulls out his coveted single malt Scotch, surprisingly those in the room with celiac disease can also hoist a glass.
 While Scotch and rye whiskeys are derived from fermented grains, the gluten is thoroughly removed during the thorough distillation process of whiskeys.
 Wines and ports are grape-based and also generally gluten-free.
 (See more on gluten-free drinks here .)